Calvin Johnson: Lions told him to change concussion story

 The 33-year-old Johnson retired three years ago with 11,619 yards receiving and 83 touchdown receptions.
 The three-time All-Pro had 1,964 yards receiving in 2012, breaking Jerry Rice’s single-season record set in 1995, and the mark still stands.

-Johnson was potentially under contract through this season after signing an eight-year, $132 million contract.
+Johnson was potentially under contract through this season after signing an eight-year, $132 million deal.
 He had to pay the team back more than $1 million of his signing bonus after retiring.
 The Lions have attempted to welcome Johnson back to be a part of the organization in some capacity.
 Johnson told Sports Illustrated he “won’t step foot in anything Lions-related” if the team doesn’t give him the money back.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL